W H A T :

 The Japan America Society of Greater Cincinnati

-The JASGC promotes mutual understanding and cultural awareness by fostering business opportunities and political and cultural connections between the citizens, companies and governments of Japan and Greater Cincinnati.
+Promoting mutual understanding and cultural awareness by fostering business, political and cultural connections between the citizens, companies and governments of Japan and Greater Cincinnati.
+JASGC.org

 §> Watch the trailer <§